olcf/intro_C_workbooks/data_types/README.md

 Result: The value of the float is 3.14

-There is a code called data_types.c that you can use to explore the data types.
+There is a code called data.c that you can use to explore the data types.

 To compile the C program, use the gcc compiler to compile the C code into an executable:

 ```
-$ gcc -o data_types data_types.c
+$ gcc -o data data.c
 ```
 -o is compiler flag that allows you to name the executable.

-List the directory using `ls` to verify your data_type executable was created.
+List the directory using `ls` to verify your `data` executable was created.

-Then do
+Then do:

 ```
-$ ./data_type
+$ ./data
 ```
 to run the program.